Health & Wellness at The Law School

 There's no way around it--life in the law (and law school!) can be stressful.
 Maintaining a healthy and well-rounded lifestyle is key to developing a successful professional career, and law school is the perfect time to develop healthy habits that can pave the way to a balanced and happy work life.
 To foster the development of these healthy habits, the Office of the Dean of Students hosts Wellness programming throughout the year, which may include programs on meditation, time management, nutrition, and acupressure, as well as activities such as ice skating with a professor or jogging along the Midway with the Associate Dean for Admissions & Financial Aid.

-Here, you will find a schedule of upcoming Wellness programming at the Law School, as well as a list of Health & Wellness Resources around the campus and Chicago.
-If you hear of any new programs, events, or resources that you would like to add to this site, please email Katie Burns at email@example.com.
+Here, you will find a list of Health & Wellness Resources around the campus and around Chicago.
+On the Law School's main calendar, you will find a schedule of upcoming Wellness programming at the Law School.
+If you hear of any new programs, events, or resources that you would like to add to this site, please email Candace Bergeron at firstname.lastname@example.org.

 We hope that you have a healthy, happy, and well year!